nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Finding a Lesson

-Displays the lessons whose name contain the input provided.
+Displays the lessons whose name or subject contains the input provided.

 Command word: `findlesson` / `fl`